nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 3. `configs/window_door_config.yaml`: To train a model that will identify windows, and doors using our labelled dataset plus that from Roboflow.
 4. `configs/staircase_config.yaml`: To train a model to identify staircases
 5. `configs/room_type_config.yaml`: To train a model to identify specific room types ("RESTROOM", "BEDROOM", "KITCHEN", "LIVING", "GARAGE", "OTHER")
+6. `configs/room_type_bw_config.yaml`: To train a model to identify specific room types ("RESTROOM", "BEDROOM", "KITCHEN", "LIVING", "GARAGE", "OTHER") using black and white floor plan training data.
+7. `configs/window_door_types_roboflow_config.yaml`: To train a model that will identify windows and different door types ("WINDOW", "DOOR", "DOUBLE_DOOR", "FOLDING_DOOR", "SLIDING_DOOR") just using the Roboflow dataset.

 There are also test versions of some of these which will run more quickly `configs/roboflow_test_config.yaml` and `configs/room_test_config.yaml`.